JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 #### NextCloud

+Its not all aboyt nc and syncthing is i recently wrote [here, together with webdavs](https://jalcocert.github.io/JAlcocerT/sync-file-tools/)

-Its a very intuitive way to backup your Smartphones:
+But tbh, NC is a very intuitive way to backup your Smartphones (iOS or android):

 ![NextCloud Sync Android](/blog_img/selfh/media/nextcloud-pixel8-sync.png)